Mining the Connections 2024

 RAMR2D Network Coordinator

-Ali Bourlarbah
+Ali Boularbah

 Professor at Cadi Ayyad University / Affiliate Professor at Mohammed VI Polytechnic University